 These dogs only need a moderate amount of activity.
 Their short legs mean that they can get plenty of exercise just walking around at a small trot.

 They usually operate in short bursts of activity.
-They’ll sit around the house all day, but when you bring out the ball or their favorite toy, they’ll hop right up and be ready to play for 10 or 15 minutes.
+They’ll sit around the house all day, but when you bring out the ball or their favourite toy, they’ll hop right up and be ready to play for 10 or 15 minutes.

 Dorkies also enjoy going on brisk walks a few times a week.